pyprg/dssex/README.md

 voltages, powers and currents.
 Weighting factors shall be avoided.
 Including additional (consistent) measurements shall yield better results.

+Function **estim.estimate** implements described method.

 ## Separate Real and Imaginary Parts

 The non-linear solver and the CasADi-package do not support complex numbers.
-Hence, complex values are calculated with separate real andimaginary parts.
+Hence, complex values are calculated with separate real and imaginary parts.
 Each complex number is transformed in a 2x2-matrix:

          +-      -+